 About Relay For Life

-Relay For Life is a 24 hour event that brings the whole community together to Celebrate the lives of cancer survivors, to Remember those whom we have lost to the disease and to Fight Back by increasing our knowledge of cancer and by raising money to fund vital research and services of the Irish Cancer Society.
+The Irish Cancer Society Relay For Life is a 24 hour event that brings the whole community together to Celebrate the lives of cancer survivors, to Remember those lost to the disease, and to Fight Back by increasing our knowledge of cancer and by raising money to fund life-saving cancer research and free services for cancer patients and their loved ones.

 At Relay, teams of family members and friends commit to having at least one team member walking around the track at all times.
 While they are doing that, a festival of fun and entertainment takes place which unites the community in the fight against cancer.
 The money that is raised by Relay enables the Irish Cancer Society to continue its life saving work.